sbunivedu/db_foreign_key/README.md

 DELETE FROM Professors WHERE prof_id = 1;
 ```

 The department remains, but its chair `(chair_id)` should become `NULL`.
-This makes sense — the department still exists, it just doesn’t currently have a chair.
+This makes sense — the department still exists, it just doesn't currently have a chair.

 What happens if we change the policy to `ON DELETE CASCADE`?